tq-bit/candidus-docs/docs/customization/index.md

 - How does it work?

 :::info CODE SNIPPETS
 The 'How does it work' sections includes code snippets from the actual Candidus Project.
 This documentation is licensed under the MIT License, so unless otherwisely noted, you can use all of them in your own theme or project.
+Please note that Candidus itself is a Ghost Premium theme with a proprietary license.
 :::

 ## Customizations vs. Plugins